 You can enjoy the home-cooked breakfast and dinner served on the patio with the breathtaking views.
 You will also be able to rest easy knowing that you have access to air conditioning and reliable wifi after a long and tiring day of roaming about the sweltering medina.

-Dar Darma is about a ten-minute walk from the Jamaa El Fna Square.
+Dar Darma is about a ten-minute walk from the Jamaa El Fna Square in Marrakesh.
 It offers luxurious, air-conditioned suites, a terrace that provides panoramic views of the city, and a hammam that provides steam baths.